CHANGES TO THE LAW

 Local governments can set additional restrictions.

-Landlords and strata councils will be able to restrict or prohibit non-medical cannabis smoking at tenanted and strata properties.
+Landlords and strata councils can restrict or prohibit non-medical cannabis smoking at tenanted and strata properties.

 Up to 4 cannabis plants.